0000007axel/0000007axel/README.md

 - **I'm working on**: improving my skills in data structures and algorithms, maintaining focus
 - **I'm learning**: C, C++, Python, Vim motions
+- **I want to become**: Probably a gamedev or Networks and System Aministrator, Rust dev probably?